Bridge00/bridge00.github.io/index.md

 FPS and RPG games are one of my favorite past times.
 Two of my favorite titles are Legend of Zelda: Breath of the Wild, and [Enderal: Forgotten Stories](https://store.steampowered.com/app/933480/Enderal_Forgotten_Stories/), which started out as a Skyrim mod but has a beautiful storyline and fun combat mechanics.
 I can't recommend Enderal enough.. if you like Skyrim, you will love Enderal.

 I also played club women's ice hockey all four years of my undergrad.
 It was a blast.
 It also kept me healthy since I am otherwise extremely sedentary!!

-Here's a picture of my senior year team:

 <!-- ![UMD WICE 2019](./assets/img/wice2019.jpeg "WICE 2019") -->
 <p align="center">
   <img src="./assets/img/wice2019.jpeg" width="500"/>
 </p>

-Here's a playlist of various uploads from my childhood YouTube account, where I posted a lot of my [comedic] gaming edits and the occasional travel vlog (because why not):
+Here's a playlist of various uploads from my childhood YouTube account, where I posted gaming clips and the occasional travel vlog:

 <p align="center">
 <iframe width="500" height="250" src="https://www.youtube.com/embed/videoseries?list=PLzr8pDcbqManQJOkOsQfV5pv38gbqUZuq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>